 According to Premier’s 2024 Resiliency survey, four out of five healthcare providers and supplier organizations expect supply chain challenges to worsen or remain the same over the next year – an uptick in respondents’ concerns from the year prior.

 AI-powered predictive models provide healthcare organizations with long-term visibility into their supply chains, allowing them to anticipate shortages before they occur.
-These AI systems can predict product demand, optimize inventory management, and suggest clinical alternatives to ensure continuity of care.
+These AI solutions for healthcare providers can predict product demand, optimize inventory management, and suggest clinical alternatives to ensure continuity of care.

 And it doesn’t stop at forecasting.
 AI is now driving digitized procure-to-pay workflows, allowing health systems to cut waste, minimize manual errors, and prioritize purchases from high-value contracts.
 This shift in procurement is becoming a lever for cost control and stronger negotiating power, especially for CIOs and CTOs integrating ERP systems.